AliRezghi90/Sparkify-Capstone_Big-Data-Modeling-with-Spark/README.md

 ## Motivation <a name="motivation"></a>
 Customer churn entails the termination of a service by a customer.
 Businesses aim to proactively identify potential users who may leave their service before they actually do so.
 Therefore, predicting customer churn in advance can help the company to provide enticing offers to unsatisfied customers to convince them to stay active.
-Sparkify users can have different interactions with the app, including but not limited to, playing songs, like or dislike a song, add songs to playlists, add friends, upgrade to Premium with a monthly rate, downgrade to free mode, watch advertisements, and cancel the service.
-All of this information is stored in the Sparkify's data-set with timestamps of each interaction.
-The complete dataset has a size of 12 GB, while a mini-dataset is also available with size of 128 MB.
+Sparkify users can have different interactions with the app, including but not limited to, playing songs, liking or disliking a song, adding songs to playlists, adding friends, upgrading to Premium with a monthly rate, downgrading to free mode, watching advertisements, and canceling the service.
+All of this information is stored in Sparkify's data set with timestamps of each interaction.
+The complete dataset has a size of 12 GB, while a mini-dataset is also available with a size of 128 MB.
 The large data set (12 GB) is a big data modeling problem, which is highly demanded.
-The mini-dataset is used here for modeling and the large dataset will be analyzed for the future work.
+The mini-dataset is used here for modeling and the large dataset will be analyzed for future work.

 ## Methodology <a name="methodology"></a>